 This Polish cream cake dessert was renamed papal cream cake or kremówka papieska (kreh-MOOF-kah pah-PYESS-kah) when it was learned St. Pope John Paul II loved it.

-Karol Hagenhuber attended Marcin Wadowita high school in Wadowice, Poland (Wadowice is in southern Poland, about 50 km from Krakow), with none other than Karol Wojtyła, who later became the cardinal of Kraków and then Pope John Paul II and now St. Pope John Paul II.
+Karol Hagenhuber attended Marcin Wadowita high school in Wadowice, Poland (Wadowice is in southern Poland, about 50 kilometers from Krakow), with none other than Karol Wojtyła, who later became the cardinal of Kraków, then Pope John Paul II, and now St. Pope John Paul II.
 As school chums, they would often stop at Hagenhuber's father's bakery where the future pope would invariably purchase one or two cream cakes and a love affair with the dessert began.

-A very similar Polish dessert is karpatka or Polish Carpathian Mountain cream cake whose uneven top layer dusted with confectioners' sugar looks like the rugged mountainous terrain of the Polish Highlands.
+A very similar Polish dessert is karpatka or Polish Carpathian Mountain cream cake whose uneven top layer dusted with powdered sugar looks like the rugged mountainous terrain of the Polish Highlands.
 Two Eastern European desserts similar to kremówka are Serbian krempita and sampita which, in the latter case, is filled with meringue.

 Use the leftover egg whites in another recipe like a meringue torte.